JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 ### IntelliJ Platform 2023.3

 `com.siyeh.ipp.base.Intention` class removed
-: As a part of migration to new experimental ModCommand API, the class was removed completely.
+: As a part of migration to new experimental [`ModCommand`](%gh-ic%/platform/analysis-api/src/com/intellij/modcommand/ModCommand.java) API, the class was removed completely.
 It's a part of implementation module and was never intended to be inherited by external plugins.
-Consider implementing `com.intellij.codeInspection.LocalInspectionTool` directly.
+Consider implementing [`LocalInspectionTool`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInspection/LocalInspectionTool.java) directly.

 ## 2023.2